jscriven0218/GettingIntoFlight/README.md

 ### Data Preparation
 Of the rows of data, we wanted to look only at those accidents or incidents regarding airplanes.
 About 70% of the recorded data has invovled an airplane, bringing our total incidents to analyze to just over 62,500.

+To make the data easier to handle, we dropped unnecessary columns, replaced blanks with "unknowns" and added some columns that would be helpful.

 ## Exploratory Data Anlysis
 The data includes information on the make and model of the planes.
 There are many different makes, but the top 5 companies (Cessna, Piper, Beech, Boring and Mooney) total about 83% of the data, so we will concentrate on those 5 and compare the outcome of the accidents for each company.